 “A little while, and you will not see Me; and again a little while, and you will see Me, because I go to the Father.”
 (16:16)

-He can see that this confuses the disciples and so then goes on to acknowledge their difficulty in letting Him go, and uses the illustration of a woman in childbirth forgetting all the pain and hard work once the delight of the new born child’s arrival is experienced.
-The states of the struggle then seem to fall away – not erased but more to the side and not what is in the centre of her focus anymore.
+He can see that this confuses the disciples.
+He then goes on to acknowledge their difficulty in letting Him go.
+The Lord meets their state using the illustration of how a woman forgets the pain and anguish of childbirth when caught up in the delight of the new born child’s arrival.
+The presence of this new life redefines and gives meaning to the states of the struggle so that they seem to fall away to the periphery of the whole experience.

 Most assuredly, I say to you, whatever you ask the Father, in My name He will give you.